What was life like 1000 years ago

 What was food like 1000 years ago?

 Basic would be the simple answer because not only would there be a limited number of crops in the country, but peasants would only grow things that would be preservable and provide the largest harvest.
-Trade with other nations was very limited during this age because there were still frequent viking raids around the country and setting up trade routes with other nations was impossible, not to mention a peasant couldn’t afford imported goods anyway.
-The number one produced crop was grain, mostly wheat followed by barley, rye and oats, because dried grain was literally the only food they had available that would be safe to eat for several years if it was dried and stored properly.
-Large vegetables like cabbage, onions and leeks would be a common sight on the dinner table, and fish was by far the most commonly eaten meat as beef and pork were normally too expensive for a peasant.
+Trade with other nations was very limited during this age because there were still frequent Viking raids around the country and setting up trade routes with other nations was impossible, not to mention a peasant couldn’t afford imported goods anyway.
+The number one produced crop was grain, mostly wheat followed by barley, rye, and oats because dried grain was the only food they had available that would be safe to eat for several years if it was dried and stored properly.
+Large vegetables like cabbage, onions, and leeks would be a common sight on the dinner table, and fish was by far the most commonly eaten meat as beef and pork were normally too expensive for a peasant.

 Fruit and nuts would be available seasonally, and vegetables would be around for most of the year, but nothing lasted as long as grain did.
 Grain was also the only crop many lords would use their free peasant labor to mass produce because everything else went off too quickly to ship around the country.
 One of the most common peasant dishes was something called pottage, a dish made by taking some whole grain and boiling it with whatever vegetables were available for at least an hour.
-The long boiling time was necessary as the fields often used human waste as fertilizer and the long boil was to ensure they wouldn’t get sick from eating it, but the resulting dish was basically thick slop.
+The long boiling time was necessary as the fields often used human waste as fertilizer and the long boil was to ensure they wouldn’t get sick from eating it, but the resulting dish was just a thick slop.

 (There is no standard recipe for pottage, you basically just boil the hell out of some grain and vegetables until it reaches a thick consistency)